DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/timeZone.md

 ---
 This option accepts values from the <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones" target="_blank">IANA time zone database</a>.

-If this option is unspecified, appointments are displayed in the client time zone.
+If this option is unspecified, appointments are displayed in the client's time zone.

-Alternatively, you can specify the [startDateTimeZone](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#startDateTimeZone) and [endDateTimeZone](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDateTimeZone) for individual appointments.
+Alternatively, you can specify the [startDateTimeZone](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#startDateTimeZone) and the [endDateTimeZone](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDateTimeZone) for individual appointments.
 Note that the **timeZone** option takes precedence over these options.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/TimeZonesSupport/"